Noppawat3939/Noppawat3939/README.md

 <h3 align="center">"A passionate to build Amazing User Interface."</h3>

-- :telescope: I’m working as a Frontend Developer and contributing to frontend for building web and mobile applications.
+- :telescope: I’m working as a Software Engineer and contributing to full-stack for building web and mobile applications.

 - :zap: In my free time, I read tech articles and learn new technology.